-Wild Yam herb benefit by Ray Sahelian, M.D.
-Dioscorea Villosa plant - Wild yam root health benefit
+Wild Yam extract benefit Dioscorea Villosa plant - Ray Sahelian, M.D.

 Wild Yam root extract is an extract of the rhizomes of the wild yam, Dioscorea villosa.
 Wild yam extract contains glycoside and steroidal saponins, diosgenin, alkaloids, tannins, phytosterols, and starch.